Last Updated December 1, 2022

 Few activities are as relaxing as paddling a canoe or kayak on a stunning glacier-fed lake.
 This picture-perfect Canadian activity is one of the best things to do in Banff and especially here.

-You can explore around Lake Minnewanka as much as you’d like and even spot wildlife such as bears from the water.
+You can explore around Lake Minnewanka as much as you’d like and even spot wildlife such as bears, deer, elk, bighorn sheep, and more from the water.
 Seriously, this is such a fun activity!

 From the lakefront dock, you can rent canoes and kayaks for very affordable prices.
 A Canadian Canoe for up to three people starts at $85 CAD for the first hour and $45 for every additional hour.
 Kayaks are slightly cheaper, with a double kayak costing $75 for the first hour and a single $45.